sempostma/copy-data-url-chrome-extension/README.md

 Convert any image to a base64 data url.
 Easy when you quickly need to inline images in your html or css pages.

 Added support for the file:// protocol and inline svg.

+Icon attribution information can be found here: assets\icon-licensing.txt